-All the results above indicate that, if co-firing is included in support schemes for renewable electricity, coal would crowd-out traditional RES, not only with increased generation from existing coal plants, but also with additional investments in coal that would be substituted for wind, dedicated biomass, biogas, and other traditional RES.
-This may cause political and economic issues in the long-run, with populations that are concerned by tackling climate change effects and reducing the share of polluting fossils in the energy mix.
+All the results above indicate that, if co-firing is included in support schemes for renewable electricity, coal would crowd-out traditional RES, not only with increased generation from existing coal plants but also with additional investments in coal that would be substituted for wind, dedicated biomass, biogas, and other traditional RES.
+This may raise political and economic issues in the long-run among populations concerned about tackling climate change effects and reducing the share of polluting fossil fuels in the energy mix.

-12 The competitiveness of biogas, wind and dedicated biomass is illustrated by the levelized lifetime cost of electricity (LLCOE) in Appendix C.
+12 The competitiveness of biogas, wind, and dedicated biomass is illustrated by the levelized lifetime cost of electricity (LLCOE) in Appendix C.

-13 It appears that prolonging old combined cycle (gas or oil) is not a profitable option because investing in new fashion units is not very costly (e.g. at least two times cheaper than investing in a comparative new coal station), and it provides a more consequent increase in the efficiency rate compared with competing technologies.
+13 It appears that prolonging old combined cycle (gas or oil) is not a profitable option because investing in new fashion units is not very costly (e.g. at half of the cost of investing in a comparable new coal plant), and it provides a greater increase in the efficiency rate than competing technologies.